 Notre suite de tests de vérification et de validation (V&V) fournit des solutions précises qui sont comparées aux résultats analytiques et aux données de référence établies.
 Les modèles documentés ci-dessous font partie des bibliothèques d'applications intégrées du logiciel COMSOL Multiphysics®.
 Ils comprennent des valeurs de référence et des sources documentaires pour un large éventail de benchmarks, ainsi que des instructions étape par étape pour reproduire les résultats attendus dans votre propre environnement de travail.
 Vous pouvez utiliser ces modèles non seulement pour documenter vos efforts en matière d'assurance qualité logicielle (SQA) et de vérification de code numérique (NVC), mais aussi dans le cadre d'un programme de formation interne.

+Ferroelectric materials exhibit nonlinear polarization behavior such as hysteresis and saturation at large applied electric fields.
 Many piezoelectric materials are ferroelectric.
-Ferroelectric materials exhibit nonlinear polarization behavior, such as hysteresis and saturation at large applied electric fields.
-In addition, the polarization and mechanical deformations in such materials can be strongly coupled due to ...
+This model analyzes a simple actuator made of PZT piezoelectric ceramic material, which is subjected to ...
 En savoir plus

 This example models cathodic protection of a steel reinforcing bar in concrete.
 Three different electrochemical reactions are considered on the steel surface.
 Charge and oxygen transport are modeled in the concrete domain, where the electrolyte conductivity and oxygen diffusivity depend ...
 En savoir plus